THE PRIMARY GOAL OF SALVATION

-The primary goal of Christ’s suffering and death on the cross was not just to deal with sin, but to restore us into a loving and intimate relationship or friendship with God.
+The primary goal of Christ’s suffering and death on the cross is not just to deal with sin but to restore us into a loving, intimate, and eternal relationship or friendship with God.

-However, for the sinful men to be brought into intimacy or loving relationship with the holy God, the sin which brought hostility and separation between God and us has to be dealt with.
+However, for sinful men to be brought into intimacy or loving relationship with the holy God, sin which brought hostility and separation between God and men has to be dealt with.
 That is why sin was condemned and judged in the flesh of Jesus Christ on the cross (Rom.
 8:3).

 The Lord Jesus abolished the enmity or hostility between the holy God and sinful men by bearing our sins in His own body on the cross (1 Pet.
 2:24).

 John testifies, “And you know that He was manifested to take away our sins, and in Him there is no sin.”
 (1 John 3:5 NKJV).

 However, removing our sins alone cannot restore us to intimacy or a loving relationship with God.
 Why?